And greetings, welcome back, ladies and gentlemen.

 I might have seen it on the airplane coming home last night.

-I'm not sure, but I I do know I saw it.
+I'm not sure, but I do know.

-It's sort of like an in your face.
+It's sort of like an in-your-face.

-It's it's it's not a religious thing.
+It's not a religious thing.

-It's whatever offends anybody has to has to stop.
+It's whatever offends anybody has to stop.

-I mentioned Nina Totenberg.
+I mentioned Nina Tottenberg.

 I thought this program aired on Friday, but it doesn't matter.